cjimenez-tiempodev/hello-world/HTML5/README.md

 # HTML5 - Review

-## HTML5 is the latest evolution of the standard that defines HTML
+## HTML5 is the latest evolution of the standard that defines HTML.
+The term represents two different concepts.
+It is a new version of the language HTML, with new elements, attributes, and behaviors, and a larger set of technologies that allows the building of more diverse and powerful Web sites and applications.

 * Document summary